Summer Institute Workshops

 Juan Marcos Gonzalez, PhD, Assistant Professor in Population Health Sciences

-Shelby Reed, PhD, Professor in Population Health Sciences
+Reed Johnson, PhD, Professor in Population Health Sciences

 This workshop teaches how to apply a well-defined conceptual framework to the design, implementation, and critical assessment of stated-preference surveys.
 Case studies will illustrate the strengths and limitations of various methods.
 Case studies will also demonstrate the application of such quantitative preference methods to inform patient-centered health care, health-technology assessment, and regulatory decision-making.
 Participants will complete and evaluate a stated-choice survey during the workshop.

-During Optional Day 2, we will discuss study ideas and answer any design or analysis questions attendees may have that pertain to a current study.
+On Day 2, we will discuss study ideas and answer any design or analysis questions attendees may have that pertain to a current study.
 We will also further review and discuss any content from Day 1.

 Workshop Outcomes: